Depends on the time of year, and your preferences.

 Day 2 - Go see the windmills, the tulips, and the pretty dutch villages.
 Zaanse Schanse and Voldendam top the list.

 Day 3 - Taste the local beer.
 Go on a city beer tour.
 Visit the red light district.
 Amsterdam has a small but thriving brewing industry.
-You can visit local brewing workshops, and taste the many varieties of beer on offer. over 4 years ago
+You can visit local brewing workshops, and taste the many varieties of beer on offer. about 5 years ago